69-richard-dias-ribeiro/69-richard-dias-ribeiro/README.md

 ### Hello ~~World~~ there, 🙋‍♂️

-In this profile you'll find small web/desktop applications - most of them of my own - written in the following languages:
+In this profile you'll find some small web/desktop applications I've written on my own in the following languages and frameworks:
 <table style="border-color: red">
    <tr>
          <td>JavaScript</td>